-Start to firm up plans for meeting family and friends over the holiday season, including gift exchanges and meals out.
+Start to firm up plans for safely meeting family and friends over the holiday season, including gift exchanges.

-Plan party menus if you aim to host.
+Plan the menu if you aim to host.

 (Scroll down for the day in detail)